koykov/dyntpl/readme.md

 ```go
 type CondFn func(ctx *Ctx, args []any) bool
 ```
-, where you may pass arbitrary amount of arguments and these functions will return bool to choose right execution branch.
+, where you may pass an arbitrary amount of arguments and these functions will return bool to choose the right execution branch.
-These function is user-defined like modifiers and you may write your own and then register it using one of functions:
+These function are user-defined, like modifiers, and you may write your own and then register it using one of the functions:
 ```go
 func RegisterCondFn(name string, cond CondFn)
 func RegisterCondFnNS(namespace, name string, cond CondFn) // namespace version
 ```

-Then condition helper will accessible inside templates and you may use it using name:
+Then condition helper will be accessible inside templates and you may use it using the name:
 ```
 {% if helperName(user.Id, user.Finance.Balance) %}You're not able to buy!{% endif %}
 ```

-As exception there are two functions `len()` and `cap()` that works the same as builtin native Go functions.
+As an exception, there are two functions `len()` and `cap()` that works the same as built-in native Go functions.
 The result of their execution may be compared
 ```
 {% if len(user.Name) > 0 %}...{% endif %}
 ```
-, whereas user-defined helpers doesn't allow comparisons.
+, whereas user-defined helpers don't allow comparisons.

-For multiple conditions you can use `switch` statement, examples:
+For multiple conditions, you can use `switch` statement, examples:
 * [classic switch](testdata/parser/switch.tpl)
 * [no-condition switch](testdata/parser/switchNoCondition.tpl)
 * [no-condition switch with helpers](testdata/parser/switchNoConditionWithHelper.tpl)